 State House District 95 Early Vote Breaks 2,500

-Fewer than half of 1 percent of the 51,000 voters in state House District 95 had cast a ballot through Saturday, April 22, the end of the early voting period in advance of Thursday’s election day in the special primary elections.
+Fewer than half of 1 percent of the 51,000 voters in state House District 95 had cast a ballot through Saturday, April 22, the end of the early voting period.

 Shelby County Election Commission numbers show 2,535 early votes were cast, and all but 222 voted in the seven-candidate Republican primary.